jcmrgo/highlights/README.md

 highlights
 ==========

-an app to record the highlights of your daily life
+an app to record the highlights of your daily life made by Bonito Factory